davidusb-geek/emhass/docs/intro.md

 ```
 Before running any valuable command you need to modify the `config_emhass.yaml` and `secrets_emhass.yaml` files.
 These files should contain the information adapted to your own system.
 To do this take a look at the special section for this in the [documentation](https://emhass.readthedocs.io/en/latest/config.html).

-If using the add-on, it exposes a simple webserver on port 5000.
+If using the add-on or the standalone docker installation, it exposes a simple webserver on port 5000.
 You can access it directly using your brower, ex: http://localhost:5000.

 With this web server you can perform RESTful POST commands on one ENDPOINT called `action` with two main options:

+- A POST call to `action/perfect-optim` to perform a perfect optimization task on the historical data.
-- A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy
+- A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy.
+- A POST call to `action/naive-mpc-optim` to perform a naive Model Predictive Controller optimization task.
+If using this option you will need to define the correct `runtimeparams` (see further below).
-- A POST call to `action/publish-data ` to publish the optimization results data.
+- A POST call to `action/publish-data` to publish the optimization results data for the current timestamp.

-A `curl` command can the be used to launch an optimization task like this: `curl -i -H "Content-Type: application/json" -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.
+A `curl` command can then be used to launch an optimization task like this: `curl -i -H "Content-Type: application/json" -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.

 ## Home Assistant integration